Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Definitions

-It is easy to see from the definitions that $V$ can be given the structure of a topological space, by inheriting the natural (product/Tychonoff) topology on $\{0,1\}^I$.
-As $S$ is chosen to be computably enumerated, $V$ is what is called a $\Pi_1^0$ set in computability theory \cite{CenzerRec,Cenzerbook}
+First it is easy to see from the definitions that $V$ can be given the structure of a topological space, by inheriting the natural (product/Tychonoff) topology on $\{0,1\}^I$.
+For this topology $V$ is topologically closed, and even compact.
+As the set $S$ of formulas that define $V$ is recursively enumerable, $V$ is actually effectively closed (i.e. $V$ is a $\Pi_1^0$ class) \cite{CenzerRec,Cenzerbook}.